dpgaspar/Flask-AppBuilder/docs/views.rst

 .. note::

-    Update redirect, on version 0.10.3, the redirect algorithm was reviewed, and uses session cookies to keep 5 records of navigation history, these are very usefull to redirect back, keeping url arguments, and improving UI experience.
+    Update redirect, on version 0.10.3, the redirect algorithm was reviewed, and uses session cookies to keep 5 records of navigation history, these are very useful to redirect back, keeping url arguments, and improving UI experience.
 You must call *self.update_redirect()* to insert the current url into the navigation history.
 Sometimes you may want to skip the update, for example on form validation errors, so that the *back* operation won't send you to the same form, prior to the validation error.